This program serves individuals over the age of 18 who are addicted to or abuse alcohol and/other drugs.

 The Henrico Citizens’ Fire Academy is open to any interested participant 18 years of age and older.

-Learn more about Henrico's Community Policing and who your community officer is.
+Learn more about Henrico Police Community Services section, its Community Policing unit and who your community officer is.

 Provides kindergarten through twelfth grade students and opportunity to share their thoughts about soil, water and other natural resources through art.